Montour family: Margaret Montour

-Margaret Montour, (1690–), also known as French Margaret, the eldest daughter (some say niece) of Madam Montour, was married to an Iroquois named Katarioniecha (Peter Quebeck), a Mohawk.
+Margaret Montour, (1690–), also known as French Margaret, the eldest daughter (some say niece) of Madam Montour, married an Katarioniecha (Peter Quebeck), a Mohawk.
 They resided at a village called on a 1759 map "French Margaret's Town" (Wenschpochkechung), on the west branch of the Susquehanna at the mouth of Lycoming Creek (now Williamsport, Pennsylvania).
 The couple had at least five children: